visp-streaming/visp-streaming.github.io/start.md

 ## Database IP

-Just in case the VISP Runtime is executed on a host *different* from the host where rabbitmq and MySQL are running, it is possible to specify the database IP manually.
+Just in case the VISP Runtime is executed on a host *different* from where the runtime is running, it is possible to specify the database IP manually.
 This is possible by creating a `database.properties` file in the application root that contains the IP of the host where the MySQL server is running.

+## Operator Configuration
+In order to configure the resource requirements of the individual operators, it is required to define them in the `operatorConfiguration.json` file.

 # Run VISP